Massive Scalar Field Perturbations of Black Holes Immersed in Chaplygin-Like Dark Fluid: de Sitter modes

 \section{de Sitter modes}

 The QNMs of a pure de Sitter spacetime are given by \cite{Du:2004jt}

 where $\Lambda$ is the positive cosmological constant of pure de Sitter spacetime, $n_{dS}= 0, 1, 2, ...$ is the overtone number, and $m$ is the scalar field mass.
 It is worth to notice that for $m^2 \leq 3 \Lambda/4$ the QNFs of pure de Sitter spacetime are purely imaginary whereas for $m^2> 3\Lambda/4$ the QNFs acquire a real part.
-So, the QNMs for massive scalar perturbations in the background of black holes immersed in CDF with $\tilde{q}=0$ resemble those of the pure de Sitter spacetime with $\Lambda= \sqrt{\tilde{B}}$, and $m=\tilde{m}$.
+So, the QNMs for massive scalar perturbations in the background of black holes immersed in CDF with $\tilde{q}=0$ resemble those of the pure de Sitter spacetime with $\Lambda= \sqrt{\tilde{B}}/r_h^2$, and $m=\tilde{m}/r_h$.
 In Table \ref{QNMell} we show some QNFs for $\tilde{B}=0.005$ and for small values of the parameter $\tilde{q}$.
 So, we can observe that when $\tilde{q}$ decreases the modes resemble those of the pure de Sitter spacetime as it is expected, $\tilde{\omega}_{pure-dS}=-0.1535260 i$ Eq. (\ref{deS}).
 Also, it is worth mentioning that the purely imaginary QNFs of asymptotically de Sitter black holes cannot be found by the standard WKB method; thereby we will use the pseudospectral Chebyshev method.
 Additionally, note that as the intensity parameter $\tilde{q}$ increases, the absolute value of the imaginary part decreases.
+Therefore, for the dS modes, the effect of the CDF is to result a propagation of massless scalar fields with a higher decay rate.

 Now, in order to analyze the effect of the scalar field mass, we consider $\tilde{q}=0.1$ in Table \ref{dS1}, and $\tilde{m}=0, 0.1, 0.2, 0.3$.
 We can observe that for $\ell=0,1,2$, $n_{dS}=0$, and purely imaginary QNFs, the decay rate increases when the scalar field mass increases.
 Here, the zero mode $\tilde{\omega}_{dS}=0$ with $n_{dS}=0$, and $\ell=0$, has been considered as a dS mode, as in Ref. \cite{Becar:2023jtd}.
 Note that the dS modes also can acquire a real part if the mass of the scalar field increases enough, which is similar to what happens to the modes of pure de Sitter spacetime.
+Also, to study the effects of the CDF, we present in Table \ref{dS1} the QNFs for the parameter $\tilde{q}=0$, representing Schwarzschild-dS black holes with $\Lambda=\sqrt{\tilde{B}}/r_h^2$.
+By comparing the results for $\tilde{q}=0$ and $\tilde{q}=0.1$, it is evident that both the real part of the QNFs and the absolute value of the imaginary part of the QNFs decrease as the parameter $\tilde{q}$ increases from $0$ to $0.1$.
+This indicates that the dS modes oscillate at lower frequencies and decay more rapidly for black holes immersed in a Chaplygin-like dark fluid.

 \leavevmode